top of page

 Healing doesn’t happen in isolation.
 Survivors often find empowerment in community, whether it’s a support group, friendships, or online spaces where people “get it.”

 Being a survivor means knowing when to lean on others, when to share your story, and when to listen to someone else’s.
-Community reminds you that you are not alone, and that what you carry is valid.
+Community reminds you that you are not alone and that what you carry is valid.

 The true meaning of being a survivor is not walking through life untouched, but walking together, finding strength in connection and building networks of solidarity.